 For example, suppose you have archived the database jarDB1 into a file called jar1.jar.
 This archive is in the classpath before you start up Derby.
-You can access jarDB1 with the following connection URL jdbc:derby:/jarDB1 jdbc:derby:jar:(c:/derby/lib/jar2.jar)jarDB2
+You can access jarDB1 with the following connection URL jdbc:derby:/jarDB1

 To access a database in a jar file that is not on the classpath, use the jar subprotocol.